Deep Equilibrium models for Poisson Imaging Inverse problems via Mirror Descent: Numerical implementation

 where $\textbf{1}$ is a vector of ones, i.e., $\textbf{1}=(1,...,1) \in \mathbb{R}^m$, and division is intended element-wise.
 Note that in such iterative regularization setting, the choice of an optimal early stopping $K$ corresponds to the choice of an optimal regularization parameter similarly as for $\lambda$ above. \end{itemize}

-We compared the four initializations above by training four different Deep Equilibrium models following the same modalities described in the following experimental Section, that is using a training set of size 50, a validation set of size 20 and a test set of size 20 (chosen as a subset of the full Dataset).
+We compared the choice of the four initializations above by training four different DEQ-RED models following the modalities specified in Section \ref{loss function} and using a subset of the image dataset described in Section \ref{dataset}, with training set size of 50, a validation set size of 20 and a test set size of 20.
 We considered an image deblurring problem defined in terms of a Gaussian kernel (see Figure \ref{fig:kernels}) and a level of Poisson noise $\alpha=100$.
 As shown in Figure \ref{number iter for different init}, in terms of iterations required to achieve convergence for the forward pass, Adjoint-based, TV and RL are comparable, while the Random initialization always requires many more iterations.

-In Table \ref{tab:confronto_metodi}, we report the PSNR values obtained after evaluating each of such four DEQ-MD models on the test set.
-We notice that these values do not change significantly (except for the random initialization).
-For this reason, together with the study on the number of iterations above, we decided to use the Adjoint-based initialization.
+In Table \ref{tab:confronto_metodi}, we report the computational times needed to get all such initializations and the PSNR values obtained after evaluating each of the four DEQ-MD trained models on the test set.
+We notice that PSNR values do not change significantly except for $x^0$ being a random initialization , although we observe that computational time required to get $x^0$ in the case of TV is way more expensive than the others.
+As a tradeoff, we thus decided to use for the following tests the Adjoint-based initialization.

 We conclude this section by highlighting that we also explored a warm restart initialization technique during the training phase by taking as initialization of the forward pass at epoch $i+1$ the reconstructions obtained at epoch $i$.
 This procedure, which theoretically should accelerate training, did not yield significant effects in terms of either computational time nor reconstruction quality, hence we did not consider it in our numerical results.